Hello! Who are you and what business did you start?

 I’ve got to admit, I’m really proud of our approach because we were able to hit the ground running.
 By the time we were ready to launch the product, we had already pre-sold to a handful of customers that were willing to try it from the get-go.
 Those initial customers, namely ad networks, were graciously willing to bring to our attention the gaps we missed.
 And the rest is history: we continued to iterate and improve our platform based on what the market asked for.
 To this day, our business decisions remain primarily market-driven.

-One of the keys to our success was committing to very little product inventory or product lag.
+One of the keys to our success was not having to suffer from product inventory or product lag issues.
 When you build something that sits on a shelf, that’s inventory.
 It’s wasted time and effort.
 Product lag happens when you cannot deliver something particular within a certain time frame, leading to missed opportunities and thus, loss of potential revenue.
 Because we have been hyper-focused on the market since the beginning, we never built anything we had to toss out.

 Since launch, what has worked to attract and retain customers?